 The ultimate decision of the court will vary from case to case.
 The discharge may be done partial or for the full amount of the remaining of the loan.
 Your claim may receive change in loan terms alone or it may even be rejected.

-Student Loans play a huge part of the education system in America.
+Student loans play a huge part of the education system in America.
 It has done a great deal of a job in aiding students who are in need of financial help.
-Many students have received their education because of student loans alone, which they might not have.
+Many students have received their education because of student loans alone, which they might not have otherwise.

 However true it may be, that student loan is a life-saver, it also imposes great risks on the future of many borrowers.
 We have seen many cases where the livelihood of borrowers are completely ruined because they have taken student loans in the past which they cannot afford to repay.